Biden school reopening guidance expected to focus on COVID mitigation, rather than teacher vaccination

 The Education Department has begun to solicit feedback on these topics from education groups.
 On his first few days in office, Mr. Biden issued several executive orders directing the Education Department and the Department of Health and Human Services to develop a "handbook" for reopening schools.

-The White House, the Education Department, and the CDC did not immediately respond to a request for comment.
+The CDC did not immediately respond to a request for comment.
+The White House and the Education Department declined to comment.